Financial-Times/nori/README.md

 **NB** *we're considering what to do about repos from multiple orgs, see [#62](https://github.com/Financial-Times/nori/issue/62)*

 **NB** *the project will have `To Do`, `In Progress` and `Done` columns, but there's currently no way to set up automatic transitions using the Github API. you'll have to set that up manually if you want the project board to reflect the state of the PRs*

+## State Files

+When running the interactive prompt, your progress is automatically saved to a state file.
+It contains the list of operations you've run & the arguments given to them, and a cache of the data returned by the operations.

+State files are kept in the folder `~/.config/nori-workspace` (this is also where repositories are cloned to).
+When you start the interactive prompt, it will list any state files already in the workspace folder, allowing you to resume previous sessions.

+Individual commands can also read and save to state files with the `--state-file` option.
+When you